anthonycorletti/astrobase-cli/README.md

 Credentials available for the following cloud accounts:

 - Google Cloud: create [a service account credential](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 This could be the same credential that you've set in `astrobase profile current`.
-- AWS: Install and configur the [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+- AWS: Install and configure the [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 Simply running `aws configure` and setting the correct credentials will do.
 - Azure: [Values for your subscription ID, client ID, tenant ID, and client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
 Simply export those values in your environment like so;
     ```
     export AZURE_TENANT_ID={your tenant id}